ysic/CDbFirebase/README.md

 # CDbFirebase

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+CDBFirebase is my personal working project.
+CDb (Concerts database) is an online database of information related to concerts and music performances.
+I am using Firebase for the Realtime Database and the Authentication.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+I am using AngularFire2 for the observable and synchronize database collections as objects and lists.

+You will find the live working progress here: https://cdbfirebase-b0a9e.firebaseapp.com/

 ## Development server